Heating system - which one is best for you?

 - How much investment are you planning to afford?

 So the first step is to clarify the facts.
-In addition, we recommend consulting a competent Viessmann partner who will advise you on all aspects of modern heating systems.
-You can learn about how this process can proceed in our video.
+Additionally, we recommend consulting a competent Viessmann partner who will advise you on all aspects of modern heating systems.
+You can find out how this process can take place in our video.

-Using the checklist to find the right heating system
+Using a checklist to find the right heating system

 What types of heating are available and do they meet your individual requirements?
-To narrow down your choice in advance, you can use the following checklist.
-This will make the path to modern heating clearer and easier.
+To narrow down your choice in advance, you can use this checklist.
+It will make the path to modern heating clearer and simpler.

 Gas heating provides heat to more than 40 percent of German households.
-The advantages are decades of proven technology that uses gas particularly efficiently thanks to condensing technology and a small footprint.
+The advantages are a decades-proven technology that uses gas particularly efficiently, thanks to condensing technology and a small footprint.
 Wall-mounted gas boilers are particularly compact.
-Therefore, the heating system is ideal for both detached houses without a basement or boiler room, as well as for individual apartments in multi-apartment buildings.
+Therefore, the heating system is ideally suited for both private homes without a basement or boiler room, and for individual apartments in multi-family homes.

 When making a decision, it is also important to know that, despite limited global gas reserves, gas condensing technology has a future thanks to biogas and possible hydrogen admixture.
-In addition, Viessmann heating systems can be combined with heat generators based on renewable energy sources to form hybrid systems.
+In addition, Viessmann heating systems can be combined with heat generators based on renewable energy sources, forming hybrid systems.

-Heating with gas – a sensible decision when:
+Heating with gas – a reasonable decision if:

-- you have limited space available for heating equipment
+- you have limited space for heating equipment

 - you already have a gas connection or a liquefied gas tank